5 Tricks for Latching with Flat Nipples

 If you have flat nipples, then latching your baby can be a bit more challenging.
-In this blog, I’m going to tell you how to know if you really have flat nipples, help you understand why it's harder for babies to latch, and what you can do to make that easier.
+In this blog, I’m going to tell you how to know if you really have flat nipples, why it's harder for babies to latch with flat nipples, and what you can do to make it easier.

 1. Start feeding early

-2. Help your baby get the ‘it's time to feed memo’ by making sure they go through all the steps their brain needs to cue up the different feeding muscles.
+2. Help your baby get the "it's time to suck" memo by making sure they go through all the steps their brain needs to cue up the different feeding muscles.

 5. Experiment with dripping small amounts of breast milk down above your nipple.